Course code: 7H84

 Or International Baccalaureate: 24 Points

-And GCSE (min grade C) at least three subjects including: English language, Mathematics or a science or equivalent level 2 qualifications
+And GCSE (min grade C or 4/5) at least three subjects including: English language, Mathematics or a science or equivalent level 2 qualifications

 And IELTS (English Proficiency) 6.0 overall with 6.0 in writing or equivalent